Knowinnovation/resources/documents/_ideas_lab/Building an Online Community.md

  * Share and review background briefing documents;
  * Collaboratively develop project ideas;
  * Engage in online discussions, before, during and after the workshop.

+If the community simply wants to engage in conversations, perhaps between actual events, then there are also a number of discussions platforms available.
+Many groups find that [Slack](https://slack.com) can be helpful.
+Equally, we have found that [Discord](https://discord.com) can be a good tool.
+However, these types of 'chat' based systems can suffer from the fact that the conversations tend to be quite emphemeral.
+To put it another way, anyone joining a conversation, mid-way, can find it difficult to catch up.
+An alternative, which we have found to be quite effective is [Discourse](https://discourse.org).
+Discourse builds upon the idea of threaded discussions, and has a number of moderation tools that make it a pleasure to work with.